Bebe Rexha Poses Make-Up Free In Bed, Fans Declare Her A Natural Beauty

 “She’s just always inspired me.
 She’s kinda always been that bad a** chick [and] I feel like this role is perfect for her.”

-Last month, Bebe released a song for the movie, “You Can’t Stop The Girl.”
+Last month, Bebe released a song for the movie titled “You Can’t Stop The Girl.”

 On Spotify, she currently has more than 31.2 million monthly listeners who play her music around the world, cementing her status as one of music’s biggest names right now.
 “Call You Mine,” her collaboration with The Chainsmokers is her most popular song on the app at the moment.
 The single won the “I Can’t Stop Drinking About You” songstress her first MTV Video Music Award for Best Dance.